tremho/MistLift/doc/MistLift Quick Start.md

 Set a breakpoint at the start of your function in "main.ts" (where the Log.Info statement is) and run in the debugger.
 You should hit the breakpoint you set.
 With this, you can step through and investigate your code execution.

+#### Running test code
+Of course, you can (and should) write unit tests that check the behaviors of your code with the .test.ts files.
+Use `lift test` or `lift test` &lt;functionName&gt;
+to run the test(s).

+#### Debugging test code
+One of the advantages of Node Tap is that the test program is just a normal program.
+While it helps for reporting, etc. to run it under the
+Tap framework, it can be executed on its own like any other Node app.
+This is great if you need to debug your test code.
+Just point your debugger at the test program like you would any other file to debug.

 #### Debugging using logs
 Debugging using logs is available both locally and once deployed to cloud.